maichmueller/scmodels/README.md

     {var: (New Parents (Optional), New Assignment (optional), New Noise (optional))}

-Any unchanged part of the original  variable state that is meant to be unchanged is to be passed as `None`.
+Any part of the original variable state, that is meant to be left unchanged, has to be passed as `None`.
-E.g. to assign a new callable assignment to variable `X` without changing parent or noise, one would call:
+E.g. to assign a new callable assignment to variable `X` without changing parents or noise, one would call:

 ```python